yuyi13/ubESTARFM/README.md

 ## LST processing scripts

-The scripts for processing and fusing satellite LST are archived in `4_lst_processing` for **reference purposes only**.
+The scripts for processing, fusing and evaluating satellite LST are archived in `4_lst_processing` for **reference purposes only**.
 The scripts are ordered in sequence 0-9, which follows the experimental design as below.
 However, it is unlikely you can run the scripts directly as the input data are massive and not available here.

 ![](figures/experimental-design.png)

-## IMPORTANT update for *in-situ* LST from OzFlux
+### IMPORTANT NOTE for *in-situ* LST from OzFlux

-TBC
+We have found an alternative strategy in processing *in-situ* LST, which does not consider the daylight saving time and expilctly claims the 'seconds' timestep in the TOI (time of interests).
+This strategy is expected to better coincides with the satellite overpass time.
+Please refer to the script `4_lst_processing/0_process_ozflux_updated.R` for more details.

 ## Permalink